-8. Cosmos: A Spacetime Odyssey (2014)
+8. Cosmos: A Spacetime Odyssey

 The vast reaches of space have always served as an endless source of intrigue for astrophysicists, which led to Carl Sagan's original Cosmos series back in 1980.
 Neil DeGrasse Tyson picks up where Sagan left off.
 And it's breathtaking.
 Tracing back from the Big Bang up until the present day, the show uses a series of well-crafted animations and cartoons to illustrate its points in ways that don't require any scientific knowledge.
 The end result is a compelling series, one of wonder and excitement at the world we live in.

 7. Jiro Dreams of Sushi

-It doesn’t matter whether the thought of raw eel drenched in soy sauce makes you gag or makes you drool, the story of Jiro Ono is an absolute joy to watch.
+It doesn’t matter whether the thought of raw eel drenched in soy sauce makes you gag or drool, the story of Jiro Ono is an absolute joy to watch.
 One of the world’s greatest sushi chefs, his quest for culinary perfection at the age of 85 is the driving force of this cheerful documentary.
 It’s hard to not become smitten by his bounding optimism as he dishes out plates that go for $300 a pop at his Tokyo restaurant.
 Your heart will go out to his son, Yoshikazu, who carries the burden of continuing his father’s legacy.

-The truth behind keeping whales in captivity is chronicled in this Netflix original, tracing the story of an Orca named Tilikum who killed three humans while at Sea World.
+The truth behind keeping whales in captivity is chronicled in this Netflix Original, tracing the story of an Orca named Tilikum who killed three humans while at Sea World.
 While there's no doubt that those deaths were tragic, filmmaker Gabriela Cowperthwaite delves into why the killer whale acted in this way.
 Is it in his nature?
 Or was it because he was torn away from his family at two years of age, and kept in isolation and confinement for twenty years?
 Hearing the testimonies of his former trainers will only further break your heart.

 5. Making a Murderer